acbsp/bonafide.guru/en/contents.rst

 But they did not follow His instructions and crudely braking the order of their spiritual master started divided the property, vacant places and choosing the new acharya.
-This undertaking ended with failure and split Gaudiya-math into two factions each of which brought forth its own acharya.
+This undertaking ended with failure and split Gauḍiya-math into two factions each of which brought forth its own acharya.
 As a result both feuding camps became useless since they disobeyed the order of their spiritual master in first place and thereby lost the authority.

-Being a representative of Krishna Srila Prabhupada intentionally moved aside from his ambitious Gaudiya-math spiritual brothers and created a new Worldwide Organization and named it ISKCON (INTERNATIONAL SOCIETY OF KRISHNA CONSCIOUSNESS).
+Being a representative of Krishna |SP| intentionally moved aside from his ambitious Gauḍiya-math spiritual brothers and created a new Worldwide Organization and named it ISKCON (INTERNATIONAL SOCIETY OF KRISHNA CONSCIOUSNESS).
 Thereby he underlined their full non authoritativeness.
 As a matter of fact, ISKCON is the real branch coming from Lord Chaytanya.
-In other words ISKCON ― is a *true branch of Gaudiya-sampradaya* headed by the acharya-founder of International Society of Krishna Consciousnesses, His Divine Grace A.C.
+In other words ISKCON ― is a *true branch of Gauḍiya-sampradaya* headed by the acharya-founder of International Society for Krishna Consciousnesses, His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada.
 All others are just branches (unauthorized gurus acting on their own whimsy) growing aside from the main branch?
 As Srila Prabhupada said about them: "with the time they will dry up and fall off, since they won’t get support and Grace from previous acharyas".
-Not a single guru out of all *Gaudiya-maths* except Srila Prabhupada can be a representative of Krishna and has an authority to be *diksha-guru* and accept disciples.
+Not a single guru out of all *Gauḍiya-maths* except |SP| can be a representative of Krishna and has an authority to be *diksha-guru* and accept disciples.
 For this it is necessary to have *special authorities and be*\ **siddha-purusha**\ *of the mantra which is given.*

-Srila Prabhupada sharply criticized his spiritual brothers for disobeying the order of their guru, he used to say that they are useless for preaching, needless to say for initiation.
+|SP| sharply criticized his spiritual brothers for
+disobeying the order of their guru, he used to say that they are useless for preaching, needless to say for initiation.